 This phase will not provide direct funding other than support activities, but aims to facilitate access to private capital and innovation enabling environments.
-Links to the financial instruments (see Part II. section 2 'Access to Risk Finance of this Annex) are foreseen, for example by giving SMEs that have successfully completed phases 1 and/or 2 priority within a ringfenced volume of financial resources.
+Links to the financial instruments (see Part II, section 2 'Access to Risk Finance of this Annex) are foreseen, for example by giving SMEs that have successfully completed phases 1 and/or 2 priority within a ringfenced volume of financial resources.
 SMEs will also benefit from support measures like networking, training, coaching and advice.
-In addition this part may connect to measures promoting precommercial procurement and procurement of innovative solutions. scientific or technical feasibility and the commercial potential of a new idea (proof of concept) in order to develop an innovation project.
-A positive outcome of this assessment will allow for funding under the following phase(s). - Phase 2: R&D, demonstration, market replication:
+In addition this part may connect to measures promoting precommercial procurement and procurement of innovative solutions.
+Uniform promotion, implementation and monitoring of the SME instrument across Horizon 2020 will ensure easy access for SMEs.
+Relying on existing SME support under the following phase(s).

+- Phase 2: R&D, demonstration, market replication: